 - Workers in social enterprises need support to manage mental health and addiction issues

 Social enterprises go out of their way to hire workers most difficult to employ, including those with mental health and past substance abuse issues.
 These are issues not faced by typical businesses and means employees need flexibility to get counseling services while on the job.

 How will we define financial performance?
 And what does it mean to be sustainable?
 You can read more on this subject in the coming weeks on REDF’s website.

-Share your experiences operationalizing your social enterprise with us and stay tuned next week for our blog on design thinking.
+Share your experiences operationalizing your social enterprise with us.